 In any case, humans have observed fish using tools on several occasions.
 But we know very little about it.
 Only tool use in archerfish has been properly studied.
 Perhaps because humans have long lacked the technology to observe fish underwater and perhaps because of the common idea that fish are stupid and therefore cannot use tools.
 Here are the main examples of tool use in fish.

-Our research project focus on anvil use.
-We hope it will help to understand the evolution of tool use, get a more complete picture of tool use (that is currently focused on primates and birds), and make people realise that fish are intelligent.
+Our research project focus on anvil use in fish.
+We hope it will help to understand the evolution of tool use and make people realise that fish are intelligent.